dogue/evaporust/README.md

 Evaporust scans for existing Rust projects (any directory containing a `Cargo.toml`) and runs `cargo clean` on them.

+By default, it will only clean projects that contain a `target` directory, indicating the existence of build artifacts.

 ## Install

 ```sh